hylang/hy/docs/syntax.rst

 If a Hy program begins with ``#!``, Hy assumes the first line is a `shebang line <https://en.wikipedia.org/wiki/Shebang_(Unix)>`_ and ignores it.
 It's up to your OS to do something more interesting with it.

+Shebangs aren't real Hy syntax, so :hy:func:`hy.read-many` only allows them if its option ``skip_shebang`` is enabled.

 Whitespace
 ~~~~~~~~~~